 The Planning Department's vision is to make San Francisco the world's most livable urban place - environmentally, economically, socially and culturally.
 An essential component of the livability of any place is the degree to which it is racially and socially equitable.
-The Department borrows GARE's definition of a racially equitable city as one in which a person's race does not determine life outcomes, statistically or experientially.
+The San Francisco Office of Racial Equity legislation defines Racial Equity as the systematic fair treatment of people of all races that results in equal outcomes, while recognizing the historical context and systemic harm done to specific racial groups.
+In other words, a racially equitable city is one in which a person's race does not determine life outcomes, statistically or experientially.

 This is currently not the case in San Francisco - across every social indicator people of color experience disparate outcomes such as different rates of homeownership, a greater housing burden, and greater unemployment based on race.
 Many of those outcomes are directly impacted by our work.

 The Department developed the following vision statement to guide how we incorporate racial and social equity into our daily work.